gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/pcb-related-api.md

 ## To Update The PCB Window

 Use the Client object to update the PCB window.
-This will update the PCB to show any changes that have been made to it by preceeding code (it is not updated automatically).
+This will update the PCB to show any changes that have been made to it by preceding code (it is not updated automatically).
 It is useful to call this at the end of a script to update the PCB and show the user the changes that have been made.
 If you don't call this, the the user will only see the changes once this method is called by another process.

 ```delphi
 Call Client.SendMessage("PCB:Zoom", "Action=Redraw" , 255, Client.CurrentView)